 Applications to the tribunal: Joint applications to the tribunal

-Any questions arising in connection with the subject matter of an enquiry into customer’s IT or CT Self Assessment return may be referred to the tribunal to decide the matter by way of a joint application made by HMRC and the customer, but these applications are rare.
+Any questions arising in connection with the subject matter of an enquiry into a customer’s IT or CT Self Assessment return may be referred to the tribunal to decide the matter by way of a joint application made by HMRC and the customer, but these applications are rare (it is more likely that partial closure notices will be used).

 The matter(s) referred to the tribunal